RosboneMako/MiniDistortion/README.md

 ROOM EQ WIZARD - Sweeping your own amps
 ------------------------------------------------------------------
 Room EQ Wizard is an amazing software package that lets you make frequency sweeps.
-It can be used to make amplifier and Speaker IRs for use in Mako Mini Distortion.
+It can be used to make amplifier and Speaker IRs for use in Mini Distortion.

 The concept of making an Amp IR is:
 1) Set the amp to edge of distortion.